chauth/confluence_http_authenticator/README.md

 * v2.2.x should be compatible with Confluence 5.0.x thanks to a patch by William Schneider.
 Due to an api change, v2.2.x is not backwards compatible with previous Confluence versions.
 * For those upgrading to Confluence 4.3 and higher, be sure to shib guard the mobile login and logout path, e.g. the login path may be /plugins/servlet/mobile/login?originalUrl=%2Fplugins%2Fservlet%2Fmobile%23dashboard%2Fpopular.
 Note that these may be different depending on your version of Confluence.
 * v2.1.16 is for Confluence 4.1 through the latest version of 4.
 If you have problems with local login, use v2.1.15.
+* v2.0.x of this plugin only works with Confluence 3.5.x-4.0.x.
+For Confluence 3.5.0-3.5.2, you must also install the Confluence patch attached to [CONF-22157][conf22157].
+* v1.7.4 of this plugin (or later version of v1.x before v2.0) is required for Confluence 3.4.x and below.

+### Installation Notes

-* Confluence authenticator plugins cannot be installed via the Plugins/Plugin Repository admin UI in Confluence per Atlassian.
+* This plugin does not support installation via Plugin Repository/Plugins in Confluence, and Confluence authenticator plugins in general cannot be installed via the Plugins/Plugin Repository admin UI in Confluence per Atlassian.
 You must put the jar in the classpath instead.
 Read all comments in [CONF-22266][conf22266] for details.
+You may get the error, "The downloaded file is missing an atlassian-plugin.xml" if you try to install it from Plugin Repository in Confluence.
+Instead please follow the instructions in this document to get setup.
 * Also download remoteUserAuthenticator.properties (see link next to appropriate release below) which is required along with the jar.
 * Thoroughly read through all available documentation.
 If you have problems, please refer to the support section below in this document.

-### Installation

-* This plugin does not support installation via Plugin Repository/Plugins in Confluence.
-You may get the error, "The downloaded file is missing an atlassian-plugin.xml" if you try to install it from Plugin Repository in Confluence.
-Instead please follow the instructions in this document to get setup.
 * Copy the jar file above into Confluence's WEB-INF/lib directory (and backup existing file).
 Be sure to note that versions of Confluence prior to 3.5.x require the older 1.x version of the plugin, and that Confluence 3.5.0-3.5.2 require the patch in [CONF-22157][conf22157] to Confluence.
 * Copy the sample config file above into Confluence's WEB-INF/classes directory (and backup existing file).
 * Read the pages linked in the Configuration section, as well as the rest of this page which provides important information on troubleshooting, support, and security.
 This plugin requires that the Shibboleth SP, Apache, Tomcat, and plugin are setup and configured correctly.
 If you have an alternate method for setting up or could help us by updating the documentation, please do!
 We appreciate your help.

-Why isn't there support for installation of the plugin via Plugin Repository?

-* Shibbolizing Confluence is just not as easy as installing a plugin currently.
-It requires the Shibboleth SP to be setup, Tomcat/etc. to be setup correctly to allow the REMOTE_USER header to be passed in from the SP, etc. If you were to install the plugin with everything else not set up, it might put Confluence into an unusable state until you determined how to manually remove the plugin.
-* We would need to spend time developing an administrative configuration UI.
-There could be benefit to an administrative configuration UI for some configuration items, although it could still be dangerous to use them.

 ### Configuration

 The following describes how to configure the authenticator.

-For more information on the process of Shibbolizing Confluence, see that page and [How to Shibbolize Confluence](README-HOW_TO_SHIBBOLIZE.md).
+If you are using this authenticator with the Shibboleth SSO, you may refer to [How to Shibbolize Confluence](README-HOW_TO_SHIBBOLIZE.md) although it is old and may be outdated.

 The authenticator uses Atlassian's (Java-based) Confluence User API to make changes to users and their group memberships.
 This means that if Atlassian's Confluence API supports those actions, then the authenticator should also be able to support those actions.
 If you aren't sure, try it and see (in your test environment).